Code Copied

 Why Am I So Thirsty All of a Sudden?
 How Dehydration Relates

-You may wonder “Why am I so thirsty all of a sudden?” and then reach for a glass of water.
+We’ve all experienced that moment of thinking, “Why am I so thirsty all of a sudden?” before quickly downing an entire glass of water.

-Feeling thirsty all of a sudden may result from eating salty or spicy foods and engaging in physical activities outdoors for a long time.
-However, it can also indicate certain medical conditions and chronic health problems.
+Feeling extreme thirst all of a sudden can result from eating salty or spicy foods, or it may occur when engaging in physical activities outdoors for an extended period of time.
+However, sudden extreme thirst can also indicate certain medical conditions and chronic health problems.

-In this article, you’ll learn the science behind thirst and the possible reasons why you’re suddenly thirsty.
+In this article, you’ll learn the science behind sudden extreme thirst and the possible causes.

-Here’s the science behind it: As your body uses fluids, the electrolyte levels in your body can remain constant.
+The science behind this reaction explains why we might feel thirsty all of a sudden.
+As your body uses fluids, the electrolyte levels in your body can remain constant.
 As a result, their relative concentration in your bodily fluids can increase (this is called osmolality).

 An increase of as little as 1% in your blood osmolality can trigger thirst.
-Once your body notices the change in blood osmolality, signals are sent to your brain telling you to drink more fluids to restore balance.
+Once your body notices the change in blood osmolality, your brain receives signals telling you to drink more fluids to restore balance.
 Meanwhile, your brain sends signals to other parts of your body, such as your mouth, circulatory system, and kidneys.

 As a result, you don’t have enough saliva, and you have reduced urine and low blood pressure as your body tries to preserve bodily fluids and counteract fluid loss.